mufasa1611/cody/README.md

 - Also the text in the "about" section was spilling over to another section when I resized to smaller screens.
 I stopped this by adding a pane to the text to scroll along and hide the flow in css with the overflow-x command.

 ## Deployment
+The steps to deploy are as follows:
+In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refresh with a  display to indicate the successful deployment.

+The live link can be found here [http://mufasa1611.github.io/cody/](https://mufasa1611.github.io/cody/)

+### Local Deployment
 The repository was created on Github and then cloned on Codeanwhere.
 Since I found Codeanywhere too slow and having connection problems, I cloned the site on Vscode Studio.
 Afterwards, it was pushed onto Github, where the site was deployed via Github pages.

- Thus the site became live at [http://mufasa1611.github.io/cody/](https://mufasa1611.github.io/cody/)

-### Local Deployment

 ## Credits